SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Protocols.md

 See also this PR that adds Sendable conformance to FileDescriptor: https://github.com/apple/swift-system/pull/112

-XXX SE-0390 uses the same example but ~Copyable -- is that better?
 -->

 The code above shows part of a wrapper around POSIX file descriptors.